BATS Theatre: BATS Theatre

-By the 1980s, Bane and Austin had moved on to other things, BATS Theatre venue became a space that could be leased and was 're-opened as a professional theatre' in 1989 by Simon Bennett (director) and Simon Elson after months of renovations.
-Bennet went on to become a television director including Shortland Street and Power Rangers.
-Because of the vision setting up BATS Theatre, Bennett and Elson won the Mayor's Award for Significant Contribution to Theatre in 2014 at the Wellington Chapman Tripp Theatre Awards.
+By the 1980s, Bane and Austin had moved on to other things.
+BATS Theatre venue became a space that could be leased and was 're-opened as a professional theatre' in 1989 by Simon Bennett (director) and Simon Elson after months of renovations.
+Bennett went on to become a television director, working on shows including Shortland Street and Power Rangers.
+Because of their vision in setting up BATS Theatre, Bennett and Elson won the Mayor's Award for Significant Contribution to Theatre in 2014 at the Wellington Chapman Tripp Theatre Awards.

-BATS celebrated their 30th anniversary in 2019 with an event called BATStravaganza Birthday at the Embassy Theatre.
-In an interview about the early days of BATS as a professional theatre Simon Elson said:"... (the) philosophy for Bats was not to have an artistic director making decisions of what shows could be staged there.
+BATS celebrated its 30th anniversary in 2019 with an event called BATStravaganza Birthday at the Embassy Theatre.
+In an interview about the early days of BATS as a professional theatre, Simon Elson said:"... (the) philosophy for Bats was not to have an artistic director making decisions of what shows could be staged there.
 Instead, the theatre helped facilitate what people wanted to stage.
-The theatre's small size was very important; there was less financial risk in staging new shows."For many decades BATS Theatre operated the theatre space in the lower floor, while the building owners Royal Antediluvian Order of Buffaloes (RAOB) used the space upstairs with regular meetings.
+The theatre's small size was very important; there was less financial risk in staging new shows."For many decades BATS Theatre operated the theatre space on the lower floor, while the building's owners Royal Antediluvian Order of Buffaloes (RAOB) used the space upstairs for regular meetings.
 According to playwright Ken Duncum, BATS Theatre in the 1980s "existed as a place that could be rented for 60 dollars a day – they didn't mind what you did in it".
 BATS was a venue for the work of young and emerging theatre practitioners.
-Staff members have included theatre manager Guy Boyce, appointed 1993 - 1994, who went on to Downstage Theatre, Playmarket and the Christchurch Arts Festival.
+Staff members have included theatre manager Guy Boyce, appointed 1993 – 1994, who went on to Downstage Theatre, Playmarket and the Christchurch Arts Festival.

 Building

-The building that BATS now occupies was built in 1923 for the Manchester Unity Oddfellows Society, with a meeting room upstairs and a purpose built performance space on the ground floor as a dance hall and theatre venue, also were two shops on the street front.
+The building that BATS now occupies was built in 1923 for the Manchester Unity Oddfellows Society, with a meeting room upstairs and a purpose-built performance space on the ground floor for use as a dance hall and theatre venue.
+There were also two shops on the street front.
 The architects were Frederick de Jersey Clere and his son, Herbert Clere.
 From the 1930s – 1960s the hall was hired out for concerts, dances and other events.
 It became the Savage Club Hall in 1944 after the Wellington Savage Club (WSC) purchased the building.
-It was bought in the 1976 by the Royal Antediluvian Order of Buffaloes (RAOB) to serve as the site of their lodge temple.
+It was bought in 1976 by the Royal Antediluvian Order of Buffaloes (RAOB) to serve as the site of their lodge temple.
 Unity Theatre leased the ground floor theatre space from WSC and RAOB until 1978.